-To the great dismay of the modern Chicago landlord, the days of rounding up a couple goons to forcibly eject a deadbeat tenant are a relic of the past.
-Nowadays, a landlord needs to file an actual lawsuit, navigate through the procedural hurdles, secure an order of possession from a judge, and place the order with the local sheriff, who delivers the Cook County Sheriff eviction notice.
+To evict a tenant from a Chicago apartment, landlords and property owners need to follow a complex legal process.
+First, a landlord needs to file an actual lawsuit, navigate through the procedural hurdles, secure an order of possession from a judge, and place the order with the local sheriff, who delivers the Cook County Sheriff eviction notice.
 It’s a lengthy and costly eviction process, which is why thorough tenant screening is a vital first step for landlords who have Chicago apartments for rent.
-Today we take a look at what happens after the eviction notice case has already meandered through municipal court, resulting an order of possession.
-The question we answer is: “What happens next?”
+But what happens after the eviction notice case has already meandered through municipal court, resulting an order of possession?

-Typically, the Circuit Court will stay the enforcement of its own possession orders to give the tenant enough time to pack and leave on his own terms.
+Typically, the Circuit Court will stay the enforcement of its own possession orders to give the tenant enough time to pack and leave on their own terms.
 The length of the stay is discretionary, but even after it expires the tenant won’t have to “eat and run” just yet.
 There’s still plenty of time on the clock.
 To get the ball rolling, the landlord has to obtain two certified copies of the possession order from the Circuit Court Clerk, make two photocopies, and “place” all four documents with the Cook County Sheriff’s Office of Civil Process.
-There’s some minor additional paperwork to be completed there - basically an eviction disclosure form -- and of course nothing happens until the landlord forks over a check for $60.50 (as of September 2012).
+There’s some minor additional paperwork to be completed there -- basically an eviction disclosure form -- and of course nothing happens until the landlord forks over a check for $60.50 (as of January 2020).
 Because of the sensitive nature of an eviction and the considerable liability associated with ejecting lawful occupants, the folks in the sheriff’s office have a well-deserved reputation for being sticklers about paperwork and often send landlords back to court to correct seemingly trivial defects in a possession order.
 Naturally this introduces additional delay to the eviction process.
-Assuming that the documentation is satisfactory, the eviction order will be queued for execution, and, depending on the season (among other factors), the sheriff may sometimes require two months or more to execute a possession order by delievering the eviction notice.
+Assuming that the documentation is satisfactory, the eviction order will be queued for execution, and, depending on the season (among other factors such as extreme weather conditions), the sheriff may sometimes require two months or more to execute a possession order by delievering the eviction notice.

-On the big day of the eviction, the landlord or his representative is required to greet the sheriff’s deputy at the property with a locksmith in tow.
-(If the weather is “extreme” there’s a good chance the eviction will be postponed.)
-The landlord or his agent signs some papers authorizing the sheriff’s deputy to use force, if necessary, to gain entry and then escorts the deputy to the front door of the house or apartment in question.
+On the big day of the eviction, the landlord or their representative is required to greet the sheriff’s deputy at the property with a locksmith in tow (Note: if the weather is “extreme” there’s a good chance the eviction will be postponed).
+The landlord or their agent signs some papers authorizing the sheriff’s deputy to use force, if necessary, to gain entry and then escorts the deputy to the front door of the house or apartment in question.
 The deployment of handcuffs, firearms, or billy-clubs is reportedly very rare.
 In fact, the tenant is usually history by this point.
 Typically, the deputy conducts a full sweep of the premises to ensure that nobody's hiding in a closet, then stands around while the landlord enters the apartment, secures possession, and changes the locks.
 At this point the officer will post a prominent green “NO TRESPASSING" order on the front door.

 Gone are the days when the tenant’s belongings were unceremoniously tossed onto the sidewalk.
-In today’s more civilized world, the sheriff requires that the tenant be given a “reasonable amount of time” to remove his belongings.
-(What's "reasonable" apparently varies in the eye of the beholding landlord.)
-Once that reasonable period of time elapses in the eviction process, the landlord is free to dispose of the tenant’s possessions however he sees fit.
+In today’s more civilized world, the sheriff requires that the tenant be given a “reasonable amount of time” to remove their belongings (although what's "reasonable" apparently varies in the eye of the beholding landlord).
+Once that reasonable period of time elapses in the eviction process, the landlord is free to dispose of the tenant’s possessions however they see fit.

-(Incidentally, we at domu would be remiss if we didn’t express our gratitude to Megan Hart of Arnstein & Lehr for edifying us about the mechanics of eviction.)
+Domu would like to express gratitude to Megan Hart of Arnstein & Lehr for providing deatils about the mechanics of eviction.